-Concussion is an injury to the brain.
-It may be caused either by an impact to the head, which maybe a direct or indirect transfer of force to the head such as to the neck or elsewhere on the body.
+Concussion is an injury to the brain resulting in a disturbance to brain function.
+It may be caused either by an impact to the head, which maybe a direct (e.g., head clash, high tackle or head to ground) or indirect transfer of force to the head (such as to the neck or elsewhere on the body e.g., late hit on the passers body which they weren't expecting causing a whiplash like effect).
 This causes the brain to be shaken inside the skull.

-Concussion is more serious in children and young people (under the age of 19) where the brain is still developing.
+Concussion is more serious in children and young people (under the age of 18) where the brain is still developing.
+Children are more susceptible to having concussion, having complicated returns from concussion and rare neurological complications.
 It differs from a structural injury as no damage can be reliably seen on scans or laboratory testing.